Tuesday, August 23, 2011

 Matsui is 37.
-He's not what he was before a 2008 injury, and has declined again this season.
+He's not what he was before injuries in 2006 and again in 2008, and has declined again this season.
 But he's still got 11 homers and 61 RBIs -- a better year than his ex-teammate Jorge Posada.
-Aside from rumors of a massive porn collection, he’s never had a hint of scandal about him, and is generally regarded as a good guy.
-Those factors will help, but they can’t make the difference unless the performance is there.
+Aside from rumors of a massive porn collection, he's never had a hint of scandal about him, and is generally regarded as a good guy.
+Those factors will help, but they can't make the difference unless the performance is there.

 Baseball-Reference.com, a website which is your friend whether you know it or not, has a Hall of Fame Monitor, on which a "Likely HOFer" is at 100.
 Right now, with what he's already done through this past Sunday afternoon's game, Hideki is at 34.
 B-R also has a Hall of Fame Standards, which is weighted more toward career stats, and according to this the "Average HOFer" is at 50.
 Hideki is at 22.
 Put these 2 figures together, and his candidacy is a joke.